Donald Trump ‘Ambushed’ Grieving Parents By Trying To Have Them Meet With Son’s Accused Killer

 Trump, who is facing his own issues with the ongoing Ukraine impeachment investigation, and O’Brien said that they wouldn’t be asking Sacoolas to return to Britain, but that they would try to look at the situation from a different perspective.

-“(O’Brien has) heaped grief and pain on the family by making them go through this but not allowing them to get the closure they need by talking to Mrs Sacoolas before they can go onto the grieving stage,” their lawyer said.
+“(O’Brien has) heaped grief and pain on the family by making them go through this but not allowing them to get the closure they need by talking to Mrs. Sacoolas before they can go onto the grieving stage,” their lawyer said.

 The couple’s lawyer went on to say that the family needs to meet in private and away from the media with their son’s accused killer.